Xomega-Net/Xomega.Docs/docs/tutorial/3-details/8-lookup-selection.md

 ![Lookup link](img8/lookup-link.png)

-Notice how the child *Customer List* screen automatically allows a single selection in the grid, and provides a *Select* button to confirm your selection, thanks to the selection parameters that we configured on our `look up` link.
+Notice how, thanks to the selection parameters that we configured on our `look up` link, the child *Customer List* screen automatically allows a single selection in the grid, and provides a *Select* button to confirm your selection.

 Technically, this fulfills our requirements for allowing us to select a customer, but this process could be a little cumbersome since you always have to pull up the customer list screen, populate the criteria, and run the search, to select a customer.